words by Charles Brooks

 By August 2025, the Black unemployment rate had risen for four consecutive months reaching 8.3% in November, the highest reading since August 2021, according to Bureau of Labor Statistics data.

-Economic data and news reports show that “affordability” is a real issue for working class folks only to be confronted by unresponsive elected officials.
+The economic data and news reports show that “affordability” is a real issue for working class folks that has been routinely ignored by unresponsive elected officials.
 Take for example, members of Congress continuing to receive their salaries while laid off federal workers had to do without their paychecks.
 Or the recent $900 billion bill for defense and military passed by Congress and just signed into law.

-Meanwhile, 2026 opens with people having to adjust their personal economies for new taxes, and fees scheduled to increase on January 1st, as millions are waiting on increases to their healthcare premiums,
+Meanwhile, people will still have to make adjustments to their personal economies to accommodate for the new taxes, and fees scheduled to increase on January 1st, as millions are waiting on increases to their healthcare premiums.

 No comments: